 Software installed on any hardware and/or interfaces that are not supported by OutSystems;

-Problems caused by Customer’s negligence, abuse or misapplication or use of the Software other than as specified in the Documentation, in the Licensing Information or other causes beyond the control of OutSystems.
+Problems caused by Customer’s negligence, abuse or misapplication or use of the Software other than as specified in the Documentation; in the applicable agreement(s) and Order(s); or other causes beyond the control of OutSystems.

 OutSystems documents the correct usage and expected behavior of the platform in its public documentation.

 Software Updates are available to customers with a valid and active Subscription.
 OutSystems provides two types of Software Updates: